BanchouBoo/bootique/README.md

 ```

 ## Installation
-On Arch you can install `bootique-git` through the AUR (Note: I am not the maintainer)

-On any system, you can install `bootique` through [sea](https://github.com/h34ting4ppliance/sea)

-Otherwise, just clone the repo and run the `bootique` file in your terminal
+Just clone the repo and run the `bootique` file in your terminal

 ## Usage
 `bootique -t /path/to/theme/` changes the theme using templates from `BOOTIQUE_TEMPLATE_DIR`